custom-components/pyscript/docs/reference.rst

   argument can only be a regular Python function, not a function defined in pyscript.

-If you want to do file or network I/O from pyscript, or make any system calls that might block, three are three main choices:
+If you want to do file or network I/O from pyscript, or make any system calls that might block, there are three main choices:

 - Use async versions of the I/O functions you need (eg, ``ascyncio``, ``aiohttp`` etc).
 This is the recommended approach.